jsailo/about/pages/mydoc/mydoc_tags.md

 title: Tags
 audience: writer, designer
 tags: [navigation]
-last_updated: July 16, 2016
+last_updated: July 16, 2018
 keywords: tags, navigation, buttons, links, association
 summary: "Tags provide another means of navigation for your content.
 Unlike the table of contents, tags can show the content in a variety of arrangements and groupings.
-Implementing tags in this Jekyll theme is somewhat of a manual process."
+Implementing tags in this Writarium theme is somewhat of a manual process."
 sidebar: mydoc_sidebar
 permalink: mydoc_tags.html
 folder: mydoc